Shannon-Goddard/Correlation_vs_Causation/README.md

 We decided to do **supervised learning**, which deals with labeled data.
 This supervised learning will be to predict, based on data from the census, whether it's time to leave California.

-We, also, decided to do **unsupervised learning**, by contrast, machine learning algorithms work with datasets without labeled outcomes.
-In supervised learning, the labels provide the correct answers.
-In unsupervised learning, such correct answers, or labels, aren’t provided.
-Our analysis of unsupervised learning will be to task a machine learning algorithm with grouping housing cost.
-The algorithm isn’t given labels, so it’s on its own to find patterns.
-In our case, we hope it will find a trend that will allow us to predict future housing cost.

 **Description of how data was split into training and testing sets**
-The models use the training dataset to learn from it.
+The model uses the training dataset to learn from it.
 It then uses the testing dataset to assess its performance.
 If you use your entire dataset to train the model, you won’t know how well the model will perform when it encounters unseen data.
 That is why it’s important to set aside a portion of your dataset to evaluate your model.

 **Explanation of model choice, including limitations and benefits**
-We used linear regression, for our unsupervised learning, to predict continuous variables.
-For our analysis, we’re interested in predicting housing cost.
-To accomplish this task, we collected housing data on all the states from 2010 through 2018.
-The regression model’s algorithms will attempt to learn patterns that exist among all the factors.
-If presented with the data of a new year, the model would make a prediction of the states housing cost, based on previously learned patterns from the dataset.
+We chose to use a random forest classifier.
+Random forest classifiers are a type of ensemble learning model that combines multiple smaller models into a more robust and accurate model.
+Random forest models use a number of weak learner algorithms (decision trees) and combine their output to make a final classification (or regression) decision.

+Benifits to us using a random forest model are both output and feature selection are easy to interpret, and they can easily handle outliers and nonlinear data.

+Limitations to us using a random forest model are, random forest models will only handle tabular data, so data such as images or natural language data cannot be used in a random forest without heavy modifications to the data.

 **Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)**

 **Description of how the model was trained (or retrained if the team used an existing model)**
+In this section, we used Scikit-learn’s StandardScaler module to scale data.
+The model -> fit -> predict/transform workflow is also used when scaling data.
+The standard scaler standardizes the data.
+This means, all our numerical columns will now have a mean of 0 and a standard deviation of 1, reducing the likelihood that large values will unduly influence our model.

 **Description and explanation of model’s confusion matrix, including final accuracy score**
 Models’ performance